o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/components/interactive/components-interactivitytoggle.md

 To start interactive, or start non-interactive, you can change the **Is Interactable** toggle in the [**UI Editor**](/docs/user-guide/interactivity/user-interface/editor) **Properties** pane.

 Using the [script node](/docs/user-guide/scripting/script-canvas/get-started/editor-interface): **"Set Interactivity State"**, you can change the interactive components on the element and all its children at once.
-This allows an easy way to group up clusters of interactive elements and enable and disable them collectively.
-Useful when making ui windows or sections that should all be enabled and disabled at once, for example, when making a pop-up window disable the ui behind it.
+This allows an easy way to group up interactive elements and enable and disable them collectively.
+Useful when making UI windows or sections that should all be enabled and disabled at once, for example, when making a pop-up window disable the UI behind it.

 **To add a Hierarchy Interactivity Toggle to an element**
 + In the [**UI Editor**](/docs/user-guide/interactivity/user-interface/editor), **Properties** pane, select **Add Component...**, in the Component list select **"HierarchyInterativityToggle"**.